 Best time to visit gorillas in Rwanda.

 March – May and October – November.
 These are the low tourism months due to heavy rainfall that make forest trails impassable.
-The tracks are filled with mud and hence slippery rendering hardship in accessibility.
-However, mountain gorillas can be easily tracked since they stay closer to the trails as food tends to be in plenty.
+You cannot navigate mud-filled trails to access the mountain gorillas.
+Nevertheless, it is much easier to find hem in the forest because they tend to stay closer to the trails where food is in plenty.
 Birds are also active in this period.

-You need to know that Rwanda gorilla trekking permits are on the low demand in these months, making last minute gorilla trekking possible.
+You need to know that Rwanda gorilla trekking permits are on low demand in these months.
+This makes last minute gorilla treks possible.